Jimver/catsay/README.md

 [![Build Status](https://travis-ci.org/Jimver/catsay.svg?branch=master)](https://travis-ci.org/Jimver/catsay)

-This is a useless cli tool of a cat echoing the standard input.
+This is a useless cli tool of a cat echoing what you say.

 ## Operation
 You can either provide your text: